wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) the member concerned shall be deemed to have been granted leave of absence until the expiration of that time, and shall not be capable of acting as a member during the period of that leave of absence.

-    (4) Every person commits an offence and is liable to a fine not exceeding $1,000 who does any act as a member of a trust while incapacitated under subsection (1), except---
+    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who does any act as a member of a trust while incapacitated under subsection (1), except---

     *   (a) where the incapacity arises under paragraph (e) of that subsection; or